 Forrest General Hospital Among Nation’s Top Performing Hospitals for Treatment of Heart Attack Patients

-American College of Cardiology NCDR ACTION Registry Platinum Award recognizes high standards of patient care
+American College of Cardiology NCDR Chest Pain ̶ MI Registry Platinum Award recognizes high standards of patient care

-Forrest General Hospital has received the American College of Cardiology’s NCDR ACTION Registry Platinum Performance Achievement Award for 2018.
-Forrest General is one of only 203 hospitals nationwide to receive the honor.
+HATTIESBURG, Miss.
+(July 24, 2019) – Forrest General Hospital has received the American College of Cardiology’s NCDR Chest Pain ̶ MI Registry Platinum Performance Achievement Award for 2019.
+Forrest General is one of only 225 hospitals nationwide to receive the honor.

-To receive the ACTION Registry Platinum Performance Achievement Award, Forrest General has demonstrated sustained achievement in the ACTION Registry for eight consecutive quarters and has performed at the top level of standards for specific performance measures.
+To receive the Chest Pain ̶ MI Registry Platinum Performance Achievement Award, Forrest General has demonstrated sustained achievement in the Chest Pain ̶ MI Registry for eight consecutive quarters and has performed at the top level of standards for specific performance measures.
 Full participation in the registry engages hospitals in a robust quality improvement process using data to drive improvements in adherence to guideline recommendations and overall quality of care provided to heart attack patients.

 The Center for Disease Control estimates that over 700,000 Americans suffer a heart attack each year.
 A heart attack occurs when a blood clot in a coronary artery partially or completely blocks blood flow to the heart muscle.
 Treatment guidelines include administering aspirin upon arrival and discharge, timely restoration of blood flow to the blocked artery, smoking cessation counseling and cardiac rehabilitation, among others.

-The American College of Cardiology is the professional home for the entire cardiovascular care team.
-The mission of the College and its more than 52,000 members is to transform cardiovascular care and to improve heart health.
-The ACC leads in the formation of health policy, standards and guidelines.
-The College operates national registries to measure and improve care, offers cardiovascular accreditation to hospitals and institutions, provides professional medical education, disseminates cardiovascular research and bestows credentials upon cardiovascular specialists who meet stringent qualifications.
+The American College of Cardiology envisions a world where innovation and knowledge optimize cardiovascular care and outcomes.
+As the professional home for the entire cardiovascular care team, the mission of the College and its more than 52,000 members is to transform cardiovascular care and to improve heart health.
+The ACC bestows credentials upon cardiovascular professionals who meet stringent qualifications and leads in the formation of health policy, standards and guidelines.
+The College also provides professional medical education, disseminates cardiovascular research through its world-renowned JACC Journals, operates national registries to measure and improve care, and offers cardiovascular accreditation to hospitals and institutions.
 For more, visit acc.org.